SEVEN STEPS TO THE REST OF GOD

 Christ’s second coming to judge Israel, which includes all His saints whether Jewish or Gentile by physical birth:

-When the Lord shall have washed away the filth of the daughters of Zion, and shall have purged the blood of Jerusalem from the midst thereof by the spirit of judgment, and by the spirit of burning.
-And the Lord will create upon every dwelling place of mount Zion, and upon her assemblies, a cloud and smoke by day, and the shining of a flaming fire by night: for upon all the glory shall be a defence.
+then the LORD will create above every dwelling place of Mount Zion, and above her assemblies, a cloud and smoke by day and the shining of a flaming fire by night.
+For over all the glory there will be a covering.
 (Isaiah 4:4,5)

 Christ’s third coming in the clouds of heaven to rule the world in righteousness:

-I saw in the night visions, and, behold, one like the Son of man came with the clouds of heaven, and came to the Ancient of days, and they brought him near before him.
-And there was given him dominion, and glory, and a kingdom, that all people, nations, and languages, should serve him: his dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed.
+Then to Him was given dominion and glory and a kingdom, that all peoples, nations, and languages should serve Him.
+His dominion is an everlasting dominion, which shall not pass away, and His kingdom the one which shall not be destroyed.
 (Daniel 7:13,14)

 Christ was born of a virgin in Bethlehem of Judea.
 Christ is here among His churches today, testing our hearts.
 Christ will come in the clouds of the heaven to receive His inheritance — the nations and the farthest reaches of the earth.